Exponential optimization of adiabatic quantum-state preparation

-To focus only on $\epsilon_\mathrm{AT}$, we use sufficiently short Trotter steps, to suppress the systematic error coming from the Trotter-Suzuki approximation.
+To focus only on $\epsilon_\mathrm{AP}$, we use sufficiently short Trotter steps, to suppress the systematic error coming from the Trotter-Suzuki approximation.
 In the following, the state preparation is performed by applying three different approaches, all with the same adiabatic function $f(s) = s$.
-The first is the standard AT, where $M$ is set to zero in Eq.~\eqref{eq: H_0 form}.
-Since the calculation of $\norm{\Delta}$ is computationally cheap and independent from the chosen target subspace $V(s)$, we consider a second approach where the parameters $\alpha_j$ are chosen to minimize $\norm{\Delta}$ in Eq.~\eqref{eq: g for linear thermalization}.
+The first is the standard AP, where $M$ is set to zero in Eq.~\eqref{eq: H_0 form}.
+Since the calculation of $\norm{\Delta}$ comes at the computational cost of a single application of the Lanczos algorithm (or an equivalent one), and it is independent from the chosen target subspace $V(s)$, we consider a second approach in which the parameters $\alpha_j$ are chosen to minimize $\norm{\Delta}$ in Eq.~\eqref{eq: g for linear thermalization}.
 Notice that this does not guarantee that $\Tilde{g}$ is minimized.
 In fact, we finally consider a third approach consisting in the full classical evaluation of $\Tilde{g}$ in Eq.~\eqref{eq: g for linear thermalization} involving the estimation $d_\mathrm{min}$ and $D_\mathrm{max}$.
-Despite yielding a significantly better scaling for our case studies, for more complicated models it may be less practical, since this approach requires the knowledge of the spectrum at several intermediate values of $s$.
+Despite yielding a significantly better scaling for our case studies, for more complicated models it may be less practical, since this approach requires the knowledge of the spectrum at several intermediate values of $s$, each requiring a Lanczos algorithm application.\\

 The XZ Heisenberg model is a prototypical manybody model describing systems of spin-1/2 particles on a lattice, defined by the interacting Hamiltonian

 where the sum runs over next-neighboring sites, while $X_i$ and $Z_i$ are the Pauli matrices acting on the i-th qubit, conventionally defined as